Costume Jewelry Collectors Int’l

 - Mark: My Life — Dec.
 1953

-- Mark: Santa Fe pewter line of western animals
+- Mark: ©JJ1988 – Used on Santa Fe line of southwestern-inspired jewelry.

-- Named company after his parents John and Etta.
+- Renamed company after parents John and Etta.

-- Jonette Jewelry Co. ended production in September, 2006.
+- Jonestte Jewelry Co. ended production in September, 2006.

 JONNE — See SCHRAGER

 JORDAN — R.M.
 JORDAN & CO.